tommyzakhoo/autoregressive-part-1/README.md

 # A Series Of Correlated Events
-### Analyzing Economics and Financial Time Series With Autoregressive Models
+### Analyzing Economics Time Series With Autoregressive Models

 <br>